larafilippone/Final-Project-Group-5/documentation/Gr-5_Filippone_Goldinger_Report.md

 Our application includes creative solutions as well, like the generation of word clouds from review keywords.
 This functionality creates an engaging visual representation of the most discussed topics, and besides adding a visual appeal it can also serve a practical purpose in presentations, making the data both impactful and straightforward.

-Moreover, we make use of color coding to represent the average sentiment polarity of the reviews: green for positive, orange for neutral, and red for negative sentiments.
+Moreover, the app uses color coding to represent the average sentiment polarity of the reviews: green for positive, orange for neutral, and red for negative sentiments.
 This intuitive use of colors creates an immediate, evocative understanding of the overall sentiment, enhancing the impact and interpretability of the data.

 ### User Experience
 As far as user experience is concerned, our tool is designed to be user-friendly and accessible: despite the complexity of the underlying Python code, users can directly interact with a simple and intuitive GUI.
 Precisely, the interface mimics the familiar experience of browsing the Amazon website, allowing users to input a product name, keyword, or ASIN to receive a list of results in a straightforward format.